What is the Hubble Telescope?

 The Hubble Telescope is a powerful instrument that has revolutionized our understanding of the universe.

-It is one of the most advanced telescopes in the world and has been instrumental in making some of astronomy's most groundbreaking discoveries.
+It is one of the most advanced telescopes in the world and has been instrumental in making some of the most groundbreaking discoveries in astronomy.

 However, not everyone can have access to this telescope.